cms-sw/cmssw/PhysicsTools/TruthInfo/doc/resource_cost.md

 ## Summary

-On a no-pileup ttbar event, replacing the frozen truth objects with the graph and its associators is a **29% reduction of the persisted truth payload** (622.5 to 444.6 kB/event compressed, or about 32% with a single working point), a **factor 2.9 less memory allocated during mixing** (29.1 to 9.9 MB/event), and a RECO-side association cost of 4.28 ms/event, 0.38% of the scheduled reconstruction.
+On a no-pileup ttbar event, replacing the frozen truth objects with the graph and its associators is a **37% reduction of the persisted truth payload** (622.5 to 393.1 kB/event compressed), a **factor 2.9 less memory allocated during mixing** (29.1 to 9.9 MB/event), and a RECO-side association cost of a few ms/event, well under 1% of the scheduled reconstruction.
+That is with the full signal GEN half included, which the legacy collections do not carry at all.
 The DIGI-time accumulation step itself is not removed, and the pileup case is not yet measured.